oracle-livelabs/oci/oci-landing-zones/mushop/mushop_info.md

 In this lab, you will:

     Inspect the resources created by the Landing Zone.
-    Learn the capabilities and functions of the roles created by the Landing Zone.
+    Learn the simple intergration of thrid party app with the Landing Zone.

 Prerequisites

-    An Oracle Free Tier(Trial), Paid or LiveLabs Cloud Account User that belongs to the Administrator group or has granted privileges to manage multiple OCI resources (IAM, ORM, Network, etc).
+    An Oracle Free Tier(Trial), Paid or LiveLabs Cloud Account User that belongs to the Administrator group or has granted privileges to manage multiple OCI resources (IAM, ORM, Network, etc) and Database        Service.

-## Task 1: Deployment
+## Task 1: Installation

+Landing Zone Topology Details

 ![Topology](.//images/Mushop_Topology.png)

+1)	Download the application files from the location https://github.com/oracle-quickstart/oci-cloudnative/releases/latest/download/mushop-basic-stack-latest.zip.
+2)	Login to Oracle Cloud Infrastructure.
+3) Create a New Stack under the Resource Manager.
+    `Hamburger > Developer Services > Resource Manager > Stacks > Create Stack`
+4) Upload the mushop-basic-stack-latest.zip file that was downloaded earlier, and provide a name and description for the stack
+5)	Configure the stack
+  i.
+Database Name - You can choose to provide a database name (optional) ii.
+SSH Public Key - (Optional) Provide a public SSH key if you wish to establish SSH access to the compute node(s).
+6)

-## Task 2: Verifying
+## Task 2: Deployment Resource Management

 ## Task 3: Cleanup